Hugo-Chia/tp/docs/UserGuide.md

 ### Removing a patient : `remove`

-Allows you to remove the specified patient from the address book.
+Allows you to remove the specified patient from HubHealth.

 Format: `remove -IC <NRIC>`